dracuxan/CBasics/README.md

 # CBasics

-CBasics is a repository for learning the fundamentals of C programming.
-It covers basic concepts and gradually transitions into low-level programming topics.
+Learning the fundamentals of C programming.
+Starting of with basic concepts and gradually transitioning into low-level programming topics.

 ## Executing Files